Ikaer/Typescript-declaration-files-generator-dotnet-dll/README.md

 This is a simple project that takes one or more .Net dlls as input and an ouput folder and generates a declaration file for each one of those dll.

 This solution:
-* Keep namespaces in declaration files
+* Keeps namespaces in declaration files
-* Convert "classic" types of .Net into Typescript types.
+* Converts "classic" types of .Net into Typescript types.
-* Recursively browse types to add them to declaration files.
+* Recursively browses types to add them to declaration files.
 * Can exclude namespaces from generation.
-* Use "any" for specified excluded types.
+* Uses "any" for specified excluded types.
-* Generic types are transpiled the correct way.
+* Trasnpiles generic types the correct way.

 The core projects are "TypescriptGenerator" and "TypescriptGeneratorCommons". "csaTest" and "TestLibrary" are just here to demonstrate the solution.